Democrats, Republicans blast Trump's latest Charlottesville remarks

+"President Trump took a step backward by again suggesting there is moral equivalency between the white supremacist, neo-Nazis and KKK members," Graham said.

-Sen. Marco Rubio, R-Fla., went on a tweetstorm decrying the president for his remarks, which were made during a freewheeling news conference at Trump Tower in which Trump equated white supremacists on the right to the "alt-left."
+On Tuesday, Trump gave a freewheeling press conference at Trump Tower in Manhattan in which he doubled down on the remarks he made Saturday blaming "many sides" after a car plowed through a group of counter-protesters who were demonstrating against an alt-right and white nationalist rally.
+He also equated white supremacists on the right to the "alt-left."

-"Mr. President, you can't allow #WhiteSupremacists to share only part of blame.They support idea which cost nation & world so much pain," he wrote.
-"When entire movement built on anger & hatred towards people different than you, it justifies & ultimately leads to violence against them."

 "There are two sides to a story.
-I thought what took place was a horrible moment for the country, but there are two sides to a story," the president said Tuesday, doubling down on remarks he made Saturday, when he blamed "many sides" for the riots that erupted in violence.
+I thought what took place was a horrible moment for the country, but there are two sides to a story," the president said Tuesday.

-Republican leaders reacted swiftly to condemn white supremacy, although many did not mention Trump.
-Among them was Mitt Romney, the 2012 Republican presidential nominee, who called the white supremacists "racist, bigoted, Nazi" on Twitter.
+Ohio Gov. John Kasich on Wednesday called Trump's decision to "draw some kind of equivalency" between the white nationalists and counter-protesters "pathetic."

+Senate Majority Leader Mitch McConnell, R-Ky., issued a statement Wednesday but did not name the president.

+"There are no good neo-Nazis," the Kentucky lawmaker said.
+"We all have a responsibility to stand against hate and violence, wherever it raises its evil head.”

-Speaker Paul Ryan, R-Wis., said in a tweet: "We must be clear.
+Speaker Paul Ryan, R-Wis., said in a tweet Tuesday: "We must be clear.
 White supremacy is repulsive.
 This bigotry is counter to all this country stands for.
 There can be no moral ambiguity."

+Former Presidents George H.W.
+Bush and George W. Bush relesed a joint statement Wednesday which also sidestepped the president, but called on Americans to "reject racial bigotry, anti-Semitism, and hatred in all forms."

+Mitt Romney, the 2012 Republican presidential nominee, called the white supremacists "racist, bigoted, Nazi" on Twitter.

 House Republican leader Kevin McCarthy of California said in a statement that the violence was "a direct consequence of the vile and hateful rhetoric and action from white supremacists," while House Republican Whip Steve Scalise of Louisiana wrote on Twitter that "we must defeat white supremacy."